 - Start DMA operation by setting DMAC.GO bit

-- Respond with error on destination TLUL interface
+- Respond with an error on either source or destination TLUL interface request

 - Wait for PLIC interrupt assertion if INTR_ENABLE.int_enable is set else poll for DMAC.DONE bit